eliel-monfort/DBProject_328269121_329114573/Stage_1/README.md

 The generated data was downloaded as CSV files and then imported using PostgreSQL import tools.

-### 📸 Screenshot of Mockaroo configuration:
+### 📸 Screenshot of Mockaroo configurations:
-- **Warehouse Field Definition**
+- **Warehouse Field Definitions**
 ![Mockaroo Config](Stage_1/MockarooFiles/Images/Warehouse_Field_Definition.png)

-- **Mission Dield Definition**
+- **Mission Dield Definitions**
 ![Mockaroo Config](Stage_1/MockarooFiles/Images/Mission_Field_Definition.png)

-- **Personnel Field Definition**
+- **Personnel Field Definitions**
 ![Mockaroo Config](Stage_1/MockarooFiles/Images/Personnel_Field_Definition.png)

-- **Equipment Type Field Definition**
+- **Equipment Type Field Definitions**
 ![Mockaroo Config](Stage_1/MockarooFiles/Images/Equipment_Type_Field_Definition.png)

-- **Maintenance Field Definition**
+- **Maintenance Field Definitions**
 ![Mockaroo Config](Stage_1/MockarooFiles/Images/Maintenance_Field_Definition.png)

-Mockaroo is a good tool that allows the generation of large volumes of realistic data based on defined field structures.
-This method was particularly useful for creating the initial dataset quickly and accurately, especially for large tables such as `Warehouse` and `Mission`.
+Mockaroo is a helpful tool that lets you quickly create large amounts of fake but realistic data, based on the structure you define for each field.
+We used it to build our initial dataset fast and with good accuracy, especially for big tables like `Warehouse` and `Mission`.

 ## Method 2: CSV File Insertion